wn-doolittle/concourse-packer-resource/README.md

 - `vars`: _optional_. dict of explicit packer variable key/value pairs.

+the id of the first artifact produced will be used as the version, with the full artifact details in the output metadata

-**note**: in an effort to prevent credentials leaking to logs, the packer command line will not be printed on failure -- however, you should still mark any relevant variables as _sensitive variables_ in the packer template to prevent packer from printing them in log output
+**note**: in an effort to prevent credentials leaking to logs, the full packer command line will not be printed on failure -- however, you should still mark any relevant variables as _sensitive variables_ in the packer template to prevent packer from printing them in log output

 ## examples